ParasRaba155/TODO-API/README.md

-# Very basic implimantation of todo list using express nodejs and moongose.
+# Very basic implementation of todo list using express nodejs and mongoose.